 In many places, it makes sense to convert at least a few dollars to local cash for tips, small purchases, and transportation.

 For starters, Puerto Rico and the U.S. Virgin Islands, both U.S. territories, use the U.S. dollar as the legal currency.
 This makes it easy for U.S. residents to travel there, eliminating the hassle of money exchange and the confusion of currency conversions when making a purchase.

-In countries that use the Euro and some Caribbean nations in South America and Central America (as well as Cuba), you'll have to exchange your U.S. dollars to local currency.
-Cuba has an unusual two-currency system: tourists are required to use "convertible pesos" that are pegged 1:1 in value to the U.S. dollar, whereas the pesos used by residents are worth far less (but are banned for use by foreigners).
-Cuba also is virtually the only place in the Caribbean where U.S. credit cards cannot be used.
+In countries that use the Euro and some Caribbean nations in South America and Central America (as well as Cuba), you must exchange your U.S. dollars to local currency.
+Cuba enforces an unusual two-currency system: tourists must use "convertible pesos" pegged 1:1 in value to the U.S. dollar, whereas the pesos used by residents are worth far less.
+Credit cards issued by U.S. banks don't work in Cuba.

-In Mexico, you should exchange dollars for pesos if you plan to venture beyond the major tourist areas where U.S. currency is commonly accepted -- advice that also applies to other big countries, as well, including Jamaica and the Dominican Republic.
+In Mexico, you should exchange dollars for pesos if you plan to venture beyond the major tourist areas where U.S. currency is commonly accepted—advice that also applies to other big countries, including Jamaica and the Dominican Republic.

-Note that even in destinations where the U.S. dollar is accepted, you may receive change in local currency.
-That's why it's good to carry small-denomination notes if you plan to spend U.S. dollars in the Caribbean.
-You can reconvert your foreign change back to dollars at the airport, but if it's a small amount we'd suggest skipping the hassle and cost and just keeping a few coins or bills as a souvenir of your island adventure!
+Note that even in destinations that accept the U.S. dollar, you usually receive change in local currency.
+So carry small-denomination notes if you plan to spend U.S. dollars in the Caribbean.
+You can convert your foreign change back to dollars at the airport, but with small amounts, you lose quite a bit of value.